nandhini1802/capstone-backend/twittrify-backend/readme.md

 This application uses MongoDB as the database.
 Make sure you have a MongoDB instance running and configured in your .env file.

-### Developed With

-* [Visual Studio Code](https://code.visualstudio.com/) - A source code editor developed by Microsoft for Windows, Linux and macOS.
-It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring
-* [NodeJS](https://nodejs.org/) - Node.js is an open-source, cross-platform JavaScript runtime environment.
-* [ExpressJS](https://expressjs.com/) - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-* [MongoDB](https://www.mongodb.com/) - MongoDB is a source-available cross-platform document-oriented database program.